tombh/tombh.github.io/_posts/2015-11-27-the-sponge-relay.markdown

 - Around The World
 ---

-After the roaring success of [Sponge Watch](http://spongewatch.tumblr.com/) I've decided to bring a sponge theme to my [journey around the world](/around-the-world).
-When I left my flat in Bristol I took a brand new sponge with me.
-That sponge was then exchanged with a sponge from the host of the next place I stayed at (namely Katja Durrani).
+When I left my flat in Bristol in 2015 to start my journey around the world I took a brand new sponge with me in honour of [Sponge Watch](http://spongewatch.tumblr.com/).
+That sponge was then exchanged with a sponge from the host of the next place I stayed at.
 I then carried that sponge with me to the next host and ceremoniously made another exchange.
-I plan to carry out this relay all around the world.
+And so on.

 At first glance, this is indeed as strange as it looks.
 But I do have deeper reasons for it.
 The original Sponge Watch project was borne from a desire to observe and acknowledge the slow, almost imperceptively so, movement of impermanence all